robstave/angular2-training/session-three/page4.md

   }
 ...
 ```
 More fat arrow methods.
+The sort function for the _name_ is different than the _eggs_.
-Note that the IDE will be very helpful in building this.
-Play with it if you would like.
+Note that the IDE will be very helpful in building these sorts of functions.
-The sort function for the name is different than the eggs.
-A boolean is required and simply using the > is not
-enough in the function.

 # Other Ng Directives

 ## NgIf
-NgIf is used to show/hide dom elements based on the condition that pass to the directive.
+NgIf is used to show/hide dom elements based on the condition that is passed to the directive.
-The condition is evalutated as true or false.
+The condition is evaluated as `true` or `false`.

 The nice thing here is that the condition is evaluated as truthy.
 And is very forgiving.
 Checking something like a.b.c will not crash if a or a.b is undefined.

-It is the same as ng-if in angular1.x.
-Note there is no ng-show equivalent. (this was like ng-if, but did not
-remove the element from the DOM, only hid it).

 ```html